-The Fund has clear objectives as outlined in the funding strategy statement and other strategy documents.
-It has an established planning process focussed around the triennial actuarial review.
-The Fund has a communication strategy which keeps both Members and employing bodies informed on funding position, strategy and other developments.
-This is supported by the role of the Lancashire Local Pension Board (LLPB)
+The Fund has clear objectives as established by statute and it has an established planning process focussed around the triennial actuarial review.
+The Fund has a communication strategy which keeps both Members and employing bodies informed.
+This is supported by the role of the Lancashire Local Pension Board.